 Viatris (VTRS) Outpaces Stock Market Gains: What You Should Know

-Heading into today, shares of the generic drugmaker had lost 0.56% over the past month, outpacing the Medical sector's loss of 0.95% and the S&P 500's loss of 1.42% in that time.
+Heading into today, shares of the generic drugmaker had lost 8.13% over the past month, lagging the Medical sector's loss of 3.69% and the S&P 500's loss of 5.26% in that time.

-Wall Street will be looking for positivity from Viatris as it approaches its next earnings report date.
-This is expected to be May 9, 2022.
-In that report, analysts expect Viatris to post earnings of $0.84 per share.
-This would mark a year-over-year decline of 8.7%.
+Investors will be hoping for strength from Viatris as it approaches its next earnings release, which is expected to be May 9, 2022.
+The company is expected to report EPS of $0.84, down 8.7% from the prior-year quarter.
 Our most recent consensus estimate is calling for quarterly revenue of $4.28 billion, down 3.37% from the year-ago period.

 Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $3.46 per share and revenue of $17.36 billion.
 These totals would mark changes of -6.49% and -2.92%, respectively, from last year.

-Investors should also note any recent changes to analyst estimates for Viatris.
+Any recent changes to analyst estimates for Viatris should also be noted by investors.
 These recent revisions tend to reflect the evolving nature of short-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
-Viatris currently has a Zacks Rank of #5 (Strong Sell).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate remained stagnant within the past month.
+Viatris is holding a Zacks Rank of #5 (Strong Sell) right now.

-Looking at its valuation, Viatris is holding a Forward P/E ratio of 3.09.
-For comparison, its industry has an average Forward P/E of 24.67, which means Viatris is trading at a discount to the group.
+In terms of valuation, Viatris is currently trading at a Forward P/E ratio of 2.97.
+Its industry sports an average Forward P/E of 23.37, so we one might conclude that Viatris is trading at a discount comparatively.

-We can also see that VTRS currently has a PEG ratio of 0.46.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-The Medical Services industry currently had an average PEG ratio of 1.68 as of yesterday's close.
+It is also worth noting that VTRS currently has a PEG ratio of 0.44.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+VTRS's industry had an average PEG ratio of 1.67 as of yesterday's close.

 Just Released: Zacks' 7 Best Stocks for Today